Solaireis/ANSIBLE/README.md

 This is for self learning and education purposes, not for commercial use.
 Password use here are for learning purposes and are not indicative of actual real world machines

-Unarchived my optimised version, as i withdrawn from 2024 lyon ITNSA, these were my solution when i was in a proper mental health.
+as i withdrawn from 2024 lyon ITNSA in march 2024 & that the WSC2024 round has concluded. i have unarchived my optimised version. these were my solution when i was in a proper mental health training for lyon 2024 in 2023 and early 2024.

 ### How to Install
 ```bash